redhat-developer/odo/docs/proposals/odo-deploy.md

 #### Pre-requisites:
 - The implementation would be under the experimental flag.
 - Only supported for Devfile v2.0.0 components.
-- Only supported for Kubernetes/ OpenShift targets.
+- Only supported for Kubernetes/OpenShift targets.

 #### odo deploy
 This command will build a container image for the application and deploy it on the target Kubernetes environment.

 Flags:
- - `--tag`: The tag to be used for the built application container image - `<registry>/<org>/<name>:<tag>` (mandatory).
+ - `--tag`: The tag to be used for the built application container image - `<registry>/<org>/<name>:<tag>` (optional)
- - `--service-account`: The service account for running privileged containers and push access to the image registry.
+    - Openshift: the tag can be generated based on project details and internal image registry can be used
+    - Kubernetes: the user must provide the fully qualified registry and tag details.
- - `--credentials`: The credentials needed to push the image to the container image registry (optional).
+ - `--credentials`: The credentials needed to push the image to the container image registry (optional)
+    - Openshift: default builder account for BuildConfig is used
+    - Kubernetes: the user must provide the credentials
+ - `--force`: Delete the existing deployment (if present) and re-create a new deployment.

 #### odo deploy delete
 This command will delete any resources created by odo deploy.